User Guide Cancel

 New Emoji Font in Photoshop

-With the October 2022 release of Photoshop 24.0, we have removed the EmojiOne font from our bundled font set and replaced it with Noto Color Emoji SVG.
+EmojiOne font is no longer part of the bundled font set and has been replaced with Noto Color Emoji SVG.

 When you open a legacy document containing a Type layer that uses EmojiOne, EmojiOne should be automatically activated and downloaded from the Adobe Fonts server.